a5467021/QandA-Rebuild-Kotlin/README.md

 *that the usage of this annonation is still confusing on me.
 Its usage on mathods,*
 *columns and entities can all be foun don the Internet, and I only managed to get*
 *the last one to work.)* `fetch_type` could be `FetchType.EAGER` or `FetchType.LAZY` .
-`EAGER` means loading the data on query, while `LAZY` means laoding on usage (may save
+`EAGER` means loading the data on query, while `LAZY` means loading on usage (may save
 server's resources).
 `@JoinColumn(name = "your_column_name")` defines the column in database which
 you are to use as the forengn key.

 > `***Repo.kt`

-`@Repository` annonation tells Springboot JPA that this is a interface for querying
+`@Repository` annonation tells Springboot JPA that this is an interface for querying
 data via database.
 Your interface should inherit JpaRepository<>. `@Autowired` annonation used in the
 Controller will automatically realize this interface.